snowdrop/helm/README.md

 ## Development

-To add a new chart in the repository, you need to follow the following steps:
+To add a new chart to the repository, follow these steps:
-1. Add the new chart under `repository/<new chart name>`
+1. Add the new chart folder under `repository/<new chart name>`
 2. Update the [Makefile](Makefile) file to add the new repository name in the `CHARTS` array
 3. Run `make release` from the root repository folder